 In this summer school course the focus will be on the recent and controversial issues the EU's trade law and policy is confronted with.
-For example, the response of the EU to the globally growing protectionism, the delimitation of EU competences in the area of external trade, finding a balance between free trade and non-economic values, conclusion and enforcement of bilateral trade agreements or tackling the controversy attached to the investor – state dispute settlement (ISDS) will form the core of the summer school course.
+The issues such as the response of the EU to the globally growing protectionism, the delimitation of EU competences in the area of external trade, finding a balance between free trade and non-economic values, conclusion and enforcement of bilateral trade agreements or tackling the controversy attached to the investor – state dispute settlement (ISDS) will form the core of the summer school course.

 The list of confirmed speakers inlude: